Find the answers to some of our most commonly asked questions by selecting a category below.

 Food & yard waste collection is included with your residential garbage subscription at no additional cost!
 Food & yard waste is collected weekly on the same day as your garbage collection.
 To sign up for service, submit a Modify Service Form or call Recology CleanScapes at 206.767.3322.

-Put these types of materials in your food & yard waste cart:
+Put these types of materials in your food and yard waste cart:

 |DO NOT place these items in your food & yard waste cart:|